-Proposition 1 shows that the median primary voter is decisive.8 A substantive implication of this is that "raiders" cannot influence outcomes of primaries.
-This is in line with the empirical literature, which finds openness of primaries has little effect on the ideology of the elected legislators or the platforms they run on (Hill, 2015; McGhee et al., 2014).
+This result is a generalization of Proposition 1 in Mirhosseini (2015) who builds on Banks and Duggan (2006) to show that the median primary voter is decisive when losses are quadratic: $\ell(|x-x_i|) = (x-x_i)^2$ .
+These results rely on the observation that under quadratic loss the disutility ature, which finds openness of primaries has little effect on the ideology of the elected legislators or the platforms they run on (Hill, 2015; McGhee et al., 2014).